 The lecture series titles are listed below:

-- Atomic Structure of Materials
+- A: Atomic Structure of Materials

-- Materials for devices
+- B: Materials for Devices

-- Mechanical Behaviour of Materials
+- E: Mechanical Behaviour of Materials

-- Materials Under Extreme Conditions
+- G: Materials Under Extreme Conditions

-SupervisionsAt the back of each lecture booklet is several example sheets.
+SupervisionsAt the back of each lecture booklet are several example sheets.
 Supervisors will probably ask you to complete one of these sheets every week.
 Supervisions are majorly based on going through the answers to the questions.
 The lectures you cover that week should give you all the information you need to complete the questions.
 Later in the term, the full answers are released on Moodle which is useful for consolidating the correct answers.

 Make sure you sign in when you arrive at a practical and it’s important you arrive on time- the demonstrators might turn you away from a practical if you miss the health and safety intro.
 In general, though, the practicals are pressure-free, with notes guiding you through the experimental steps you should follow and questions to be answered in your notebooks.
 You can get away with not completing all the tasks, as long as you make sure you can answer questions such as ‘what explains this trend in your plot’ to the demonstrators when signing out.